 Technology One semester (5 credits).
-Not required for UC/CSU admission Course Course Requirements Description OFFICE SOFTWARE (CL-COMPAPP) Semester Course Grade 9-12 HS- Technology, Practical Skills or General Elective PREREQUISITE -None NCP Textbook - On Line This course is a graduation requirement to ensure that students are educated in the fundamentals of computer technology.
-The class includes a survey of computer hardware, the history of computing, computer security and detailed investigations of Windows, Microsoft Word, Excel, PowerPoint, Access, Publisher, FrontPage and Internet Explorer.
+Not required for UC/CSU admission Course Course Course Requirements Description Semester Course Textbook - On Line Grade 9-12 This course is a graduation requirement to ensure that students are OFFICE SOFTWARE HS-Technology, Practical Skills educated in the fundamentals of computer technology.
+The class includes (CL-COMPAPP) or General Elective a survey of computer hardware, the history of computing, computer PREREQUISITE-None security and detailed investigations of Windows, Microsoft Word, Excel, NCP PowerPoint, Access, Publisher, FrontPage and Internet Explorer.